agno/TVShows/README.markdown

     * `$ cd TVShows`
     * `$ git submodule init`
     * `$ git submodule update`
-1. Install the [BWToolkit][bwtoolkit] IB plugin if you haven't before.
-It can be found in the `IB Plugins` folder.

 ## Collaboration Notes
 * You can also use GitHub's forking feature to make changes and then send me a pull request.